MichaelMurithi/angular-playground/stock-market/note.md

 Projection is useful when we want to build components but set some parts of the UI of the component to not be an innate part of it.

+## Testing

+There are different frameworks that can be used for testing in angular:

+### Jasmine

+- Oriented towards writing specifications rather than traditional unit tests
+- Can be used to write specs for any code, not just angular

+### Karma

+- The test running framework

+### Protractor

+Protractor supports the
+capability of running the real angular application and simulating actions and verifying behavior, thus completing the circle of testing.

+## Testing

+### Karma Config

+- Serves as the configuartion files for how karma should find and execute files

+Identifies:

+- The various plug-ins needed for Karma to run

+- The file it needs to watch /execute
+- Coverage reporting (coverageIstanbulReporter)
+- Port it needs to run on (port)
+- The browser to run it on (browssers)
+- Whether it dhould re-run everytime the file changes (autoWatch)
+- The level of logs it needs to capture

+### test.ts

+- Responsible for loading all our components, related specs and the testing framework and utilities needed to run them

+#### Isolated Unit Test

+- It is a vanilla Js unit test
+- Just instantiates classes and methods and executes them